wp-plugins/lingotek-translation/readme.txt

 4. Content type profiles.
 Manually choosing which content to upload and download is rarely what a content administrator wants to do, and automating the upload of every change is not workable because there are various types of content.
 Each type of translatable content can be assigned to a customizable profile.
 For example, by default, we like to have Posts use an Automatic profile so that content will automatically be uploaded for translation and the resulting translations automatically be downloaded back into WordPress.

 == Changelog ==

+= 1.1.4 (2015-10-5) =

+* Fixed a bug that prevented the ability to add new Translation profiles

+= 1.1.3 (2015-10-2) =

+* Greatly improved API error reporting
+* Fixed a bug that caused existing profiles to be overwritten
+* Fixed a bug that prevented users from being notified that existing translations would be overwritten
+* Fixed a bug that caused blank posts being created upon download of translations

+= 1.1.2 (2015-09-18) =

+* Fix for copy feature
+* Fix for content status displays
+* Other minor fixes

+= 1.1.1 (2015-09-11) =

+* Added better logging and display of Lingotek API errors
+* New Translation Profile option to copy content from source language to target languages
+* Fixes for display of selected Profile
+* Minor fixes for real-time translation status updates

 = 1.1 (2015-08-28) =